maxhoesel/MusicBird/docs/source/contributing.rst

   * Valid scopes are all components of this project, such as modules or commands
 * Structure your changes so that they are separated into logical and independent commits whenever possible.
 * The commit message should clearly state **what** your change does.
 The "why" and "how" belong into the commit body.
-* Note that if you use the :ref:`editable_dev_setup`, your commit messages will be checked automatically upon committing, allowing you to make modifications before adding them to your branch.
+* Note that if you install the pre-commit hook, your commit messages will be checked automatically upon committing, allowing you to make modifications before adding them to your branch.

 Some good examples: